copy Task¶

 append: True

-In this other example, whenever the task runs it checks the latest value of updated_at and appends to the destination table every record in the source with an updated_at greater than or equal to the maximum value present in the destination.
+In this other example, whenever the task runs it checks the latest value of updated_at and appends to the

-• max_merge_rows: this value changes the behaviour so that instead of merging into the destination table once all rows have been loaded, instead SAYN will merge after this number of records have been loaded and then it will repeat the whole process.
+max_batch_rows: this allows you to overwrite the value specified in the credential for this task only.max_merge_rows: this value changes the behaviour so that instead of merging into the destination table once all rows have been loaded, instead SAYN will merge after this number of records have been loaded and then it will repeat the whole process.
 The advantage of using this parameter is that for copies that take a long time, an error (ie: loosing the connection with the source) wouldn't result in the process having to be started again from the beginning.

 Warning

-When using max_merge_rows SAYN will loop through the merge load and merge process until the number of records loaded is lower than the value of max_merge_rows.
-In order to avoid infinite loops, the process will also stop after a maximum of 100 iteration.
-To avoid issues, it should be set to a very large value (larger than max_batch_rows).
+process will also stop after a maximum of 100 iteration.
+To avoid issues, it should be set to a very

-Data types and columns
+Data types and columns¶

 copy tasks accept a columns field in the task definition in the same way that autosql does.
-With this specification, we can override the default behaviour of copy when it comes to column types by enforcing specific column types in the final table:
+With this

 tasks/base.yaml